 - Details of all of our property statistics releases and future publication dates are available on our website.
 A comparison guide comparing the different house price index measures that are published in the UK is also available.

 - Information on individual property purchase prices is available for free from our ScotLIS service.

 - Sign up for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for December 2020 with the original provisional estimate for December 2019 as recorded before final figures available.
-The final revised volume of sales in December 2019 was 8,072 an annual increase of 33.3 per cent in December 2020.
-However, the sales volume for December 2020 is still subject to revision.↩
+- Comparison between the latest provisional estimate for November 2021 with the original provisional estimate for December 2020 and December 2019 as recorded before final figures available.
+The final revised volume of sales in December 2020 was 11,148 an annual decrease of 20.9% in December 2021.
+However, the sales volume for December 2021 is still subject to revision.↩

-- Shetland Islands increased by 17.3 per cent.
-Local authority areas where sales volumes within the 12 months to December 2020 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Na h-Eileanan Siar and Orkney Islands increased by 22.7 per cent and 20.9 per cent.
+Shetland Islands decreased by 1.6 per cent.
+Local authority areas where sales volumes within the 12 months to December 2021 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩